basarat/typescript-book/docs/types/migrating.md

 This provides you an easier future update path.

 Again, a high quality `jquery.d.ts` exists at [DefinitelyTyped](https://github.com/borisyankov/DefinitelyTyped).
 But you now know how to overcome any JavaScript -> TypeScript friction *quickly* when using third party JavaScript.
-We will look at ambient declarations in detail later.
+We will look at ambient declarations in detail next.